creative-gestalt/dreamscape_vue2/README.md

 ~/dreamscape$ docker compose up -d --build
 ```

+### That's it.
+For any tweaking or data management, continue.

 ## Updating

 If you change any `.env` variables, be sure to run `$ docker compose up -d --build`to force copying files into the